-To check any blind spots for algorithm fails in real-world compared to training environment success.
+To check any blind spots for algorithm fails in the real world compared to training environment success.

 Suggested Read: 7 Ways Testers Could Help Leverage The Quality Assurance Process

-Why AI Must Be Tested for QA In Production Environment?
+Why AI Must Be Tested for QA In the Production Environment?

 The QA team is responsible for checking the efficiency of the AI software for validating all the training data and delivering the results as per the expectations of the QA executives.
 But every AI project is unique when it comes to managing and processing data that keeps on changing and growing.
 Therefore, it becomes necessary to check AI for QA at the production level.

-Once the AI model works well on meeting the aforementioned factors, the Quality Assurance team could work on testing the performance and behaviour of AI on new data.
-The approach is meant to encourage the evolution capability of the AI process for QA by QA practices itself.
+Once the AI model works well in meeting the aforementioned factors, the Quality Assurance team could work on testing the performance and behaviour of AI on new data.
+The approach is meant to encourage the evolution capability of the AI process for QA by QA practices themselves.

 The process is widely understood as ML Ops or Machine Learning operations where QA engineers work at version control, iteration process, discovery stages, cybersecurity, and overall software management.